 Cervical spine injuries, although uncommon, can result in significant and long-term disability.
 The cervical spine encompasses seven vertebrae and serves as a protection to the spinal cord.
 The segment of the spine most susceptible to injury is the cervical spine based on its anatomy and flexibility.

 The mechanism of injury is important in identifying the type of injury for which the patient is at-risk.
 Trauma is the most common cause of cervical injury, and this can include motor vehicle accidents, falls, penetrating or blunt trauma, sports-related or diving injuries.
 Nontraumatic causes can include compression fractures from osteoporosis, arthritis, or cancer and inflammation of the spinal cord.
 Cervical injury can be a result of flexion, extension, rotation, contusion, and compression of the spinal cord.

-Cervical injury occurs more commonly in males than females, with the highest prevalence in ages 15 to 30 and older than 65 years.
+The cervical injury occurs more commonly in males than females, with the highest prevalence in ages 15 to 30 and older than 65 years.
 The most common mechanisms in children younger than 15 years are motor vehicle accidents, falls, and sports-related injuries.
-The common areas of injury are at the regions of C2, C5, C6, and C7.
+The common areas of injury are in the regions of C2, C5, C6, and C7.